autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 Login using default credentials (`admin` `admin`) and update your credentials.
 :::note
-To reset your Grafana password:
+In case you forgot your Grafana password, the following commands reset `admin`'s password to default:

 ```bash
 sudo apt-get update